 Optional~ Explore the Universe Guide Book (2nd Edition)

 Although this course was four evenings, it could take you several months to locate and observe enough targets by yourself to earn a certificate.

 View Recap–Explore the Universe Course~2nd Evening

 View Recap–Explore the Universe Course~3rd Evening

-We are limited to 35 attendees.
-Please do not register unless you are certain you will attend.
+This course was limited to 35 attendees.
+Because of limited seating, it was requested to please do not register unless you were certain you could attend.
 The course is intended for those who are keen enough about learning the sky to go outside at night and actually do it and maintain a record of what they see.

 Requirements for earning your Certificate~